 Lean on the data

-Any product manager worth their salt would never make a case without data to back it up, so impress your potential future employer with your analytical skills and make a strong argument leveraging the data sources mentioned above.
+Any product manager worth their salt would never make a case without data to back it up.
+Impress your potential future employer with your analytical skills and make a strong argument leveraging the data sources mentioned above.
 You know your experience, the company’s size and location, so you can quickly come up with an expected range based on what’s being paid in similar situations.

 The company may counter with caveats about their funding level, the applicability of your experience or the specifics of their industry, but those things are really irrelevant to you—those are their problems.
 You are a product manager with X years of experience living in City Z and you should expect to make market rate at a minimum.